 This review is likely to have important implications for NEM stakeholders, including generators, network service providers (NSPs), AEMO and the AER.
-The Panel plans to involve stakeholders by seeking initial comments and submissions on each of its draft decisions and holding a meeting during this review.
+The Panel involved stakeholders by seeking initial comments and submissions on each of its draft decisions and holding a meeting during this review.

-The following key dates outline the completed and intended Rules consultation process leading up to the delivery of the Panel's Final Report to the AEMC.
+The following key dates outline the Rules consultation process leading up to the delivery of the Panel's Final Report to the AEMC.

 Date Milestone

 Publication of Issues Paper 26 June 2009

 Public Forum 13 July 2009

 Close of submissions on Issues Paper 31 July 2009

 Publication of Draft Report 23 October 2009

 Close of submissions on Interim Report 27 November 2009

-Publication of Final Report 18 December 2009
+Publication of Final Report 21 December 2009